Rated: Explicit

 The first thing Lysette stole that evening was a name.
 Names were useful, especially in noble houses where cataloging bloodlines was practically a pastime.
 A name could open a door, earn a kiss on the hand, or a whispered invitation.
 A name could become a mask of its own.

 Tonight, she wore Lady Mariel of Lapeira.
 She stole Lady Mariel’s invitation from a courier three days earlier.
 No one in the ballroom seemed to know the woman well enough to question Lysette, which made her perfect.
-She descended the grand staircase in a midnight blue silk ballgown.
-The pearls sewn into the bodice caught the candlelight and twinkled like stars in the night sky.
-The fitted bodice cinched her waist tightly, contrasting with the overwhelming, bell-shaped volume of silk skirts.
-The dress was elegant but light enough for her to run if she needed to.
+She descended the grand staircase in a midnight-blue silk ballgown, one gloved hand resting lightly on the marble railing.
+Pearls sewn into the bodice caught the candlelight and twinkled like stars against a night sky.
+The fitted bodice cinched her waist tightly, contrasting with the overwhelming bell-shaped volume of her skirts.
+The dress was elegant enough to satisfy the nobility and light enough for her to run in if she needed to.

-Diamond pins held her hair back loosely at the crown of her head.
-Several strands had escaped to frame her face and brush the curve of her jaw.
-Beneath the mask, her features looked soft.
+Diamond pins held her hair loosely at the crown of her head, though several strands had escaped to frame her face and brush the curve of her jaw.
+Beneath the mask, her features looked softer than they truly were.
 She had a full mouth trained into a polite smile, sharp cheekbones warmed by candlelight, and watchful silver eyes that missed little.
-Her mask for the ball was the same deep blue as her dress.
-Silver thread and pearls adorned the edge of the mask, giving the garment an air of richness.
+Her mask was the same deep blue as her dress, embroidered along the edges with silver thread and tiny pearls.

-She stood beneath a ceiling painted with angels and gods in fading gold leaf.
-Around her, the guests twirled in a blur of silk and jewels.
-Noblewomen drifted past in masks shaped like swans and foxes while the noblemen wore gilded antlers, silver moons, or snarling wolves.
-She even saw angel halos made of wire and glass.
-The whole room smelled of roses and perfume.
+Guests twirled across the polished marble floor in a blur of silk and jewels.
+Noblewomen drifted past in masks shaped like swans and foxes, while the men wore gilded antlers, silver moons, snarling wolves, and creatures Lysette suspected had never existed outside the imagination of an expensive mask maker.
+She even saw angel halos made from wire and colored glass hovering above carefully arranged curls.

 Across the ballroom, Ladro was losing at cards with the grace of a man who had never worried about coin in his life.
 He had chosen something more dramatic for his attire.
 The velvet coat he wore featured embroidered silver birds that flashed in the candlelight whenever he tossed his hair or reached across the table.
 Beneath it, he wore a deep-red waistcoat of velvet and satin.
 His black hair fell to his shoulders in loose curls that framed his smirking mouth.
 He had a half-dishevelled look of someone who had just left a lover’s room.
 Emerald drop earrings swung against his jaw whenever he talked.
 The stones caught the candlelight in sharp green flashes.
 His mask covered only the upper half of his face.
 Its intricate design resembled a raven’s wings taking flight.
 He lounged at the gaming table with one boot crossed over the other and laughed too loudly at a Countess’s joke.
 Lysette caught his eye through the shifting crowd.
 He winked, and she fought the urge to groan and roll her eyes.